iaseth/photoreactor/README.md

 # Photoreactor
-Photoreactor allows you to render HTML using JSON scripts.
+Photoreactor is a `React` webapp that allows you to specify document structure using JSON scripts, and renders it as HTML in the browser.

+The combination of Photoreactor and Playwright can be useful for creating Thumbnails/Screenshots programmatically.

 ![First Example](png/first-example.png)